List of discontinued photographic films: ORWO

-After WW2, Agfa was split into two companies: Agfa AG, Leverkusen in West Germany, and VEB Film- und Chemiefaserwerk Agfa Wolfen in East Germany.
+After WW2, Agfa was split into two companies: Agfa Photopapierfabrik AG Leverkusen in West Germany, and VEB Film- und Chemiefaserwerk Agfa Wolfen in East Germany.
 Initially both companies produced films under the AGFA brand with the same names, such as Isopan F. To distinguish them, the film edge markings were L IF for Agfa Leverkusen, and W IF for Agfa Wolfen.
-In 1953 in a trade agreement it was agreed that VEB Filmfabrik Agfa Wolfen would have the sole rights to the AGFA brand in Eastern Europe and Agfa AG, would retain sole rights to the AGFA brand in the rest of the world.
-This hampered Wolfen's exports and therefore after 1964 films from Wolfen were rebranded ORWO (ORiginal WOlfen).
-ORWO ceased production of film in 1994 following the collapse of the company after German reunification and privatisation.
+In 1953 in a trade agreement it was agreed that VEB Filmfabrik Agfa Wolfen would have the sole rights to the AGFA brand in Eastern Europe and Agfa Photopapierfabrik AG, would retain sole rights to the AGFA brand in the rest of the world.
+This hampered Wolfen's exports and therefore in 1964 films from Wolfen were rebranded ORWO (ORiginal WOlfen).
+Filmfabrik Wolfen ceased production of film in 1994 following the collapse of the company after German reunification and privatisation.
 After a brief revival re-branding other manufacturers' products the company was again insolvent in 1997, and the constituent parts were sold off.
 Part of the original factory survives as the Industry and Film museum Wolfen.
 However the association of the ORWO name with film lives on as a brand of FilmoTec GmbH who since 1998 produce high quality black and white cinema and technical films, based in Wolfen with coating contracted out.
 Their cine camera films UN 54 and N 75 are also re-packaged by third parties as still camera film.